Ice Hockey Sticks – Sizes, Flex & Buying Guide

 - Forwards: Shorter for agile stickhandling & quick wrist shots.

-- Defencemen: Longer for more reach & puck control.
+- Defensemen: Longer for more reach & puck control.

-- Cutting: Shortening increases the flex (the stick becomes stiffer).
+- Cutting: Cutting the stick increases the flex rating, so the stick becomes stiffer.

-- Cutting: Every shortened inch significantly increases stiffness.
+- Cutting: Every inch cut off noticeably increases stiffness.

-- Tip: Test your natural grip with a broom/stick.
+Tip: Test your natural grip with a broom or stick.

-Kick Point on Ice Hockey Sticks – Explained
+Kickpoint on an Ice Hockey Stick – Explained

-- Low Kick: Bends low; extremely quick release for wrist/snap shots.
+- Low Kick: Bends lower down the shaft; very quick release for wrist shots and snapshots.
 Popular with forwards.
 Examples: Bauer Vapor, CCM Ribcor, Warrior Covert.

-- Mid Kick: Balanced & versatile; great mix of quick release and power.
+- Mid Kick: balanced & versatile; a good mix of quick power and shooting force.
 Examples: Bauer Nexus, CCM Jetspeed, Warrior Novium.

 Size Chart for Ice Hockey Sticks

 The following overview helps you choose the right length and flex.
-In Junior and Intermediate sizes, shafts are typically 3–4 inches shorter.
+In Junior and Intermediate sizes, shafts are usually 3–4 inches shorter.

 |---|---|---|---|---|